-Jerusalem Channel Co-founders Peter and Christine Darg first visited Israel in 1975.
-The nation was still recovering from the 1973 Yom Kippur War and was a very different atmosphere from the vibrant and dynamic country of today.
+Jerusalem Channel Co-founders Peter and Christine Darg first visited Israel in 1975 when the nation was still recovering from the 1973 Yom Kippur War.

-Through many early experiences, the Dargs began to understand contemporary Israelis and their struggle to survive against a violent and hostile world.
-At the same time, London-born Peter Darg was completing his studies in the USA at a theological seminary to achieve a deeper comprehension of the Biblical side of Israel’s extraordinary history and how God had singled out the Jewish people to be a nation of priests and a light to the nations.
+Through many early experiences, the Dargs began to understand contemporary Israelis and their struggle to survive.
+At the same time, London-born Peter Darg was completing his studies in the USA at a theological seminary to achieve a deeper comprehension of the Biblical side of Israel’s extraordinary history and how God singled out the Jewish people to be a nation of priests and a light to the nations.

-Additionally, the Lord of the Harvest has given Christine a burden for the entire region according to the prophecy of Isaiah 19: 25, “Egypt My People-Assyria the Work of My Hands-Israel My Inheritance.”
-For three decades she has been busy preparing the Lord’s Highway in prayer meetings for the soon-coming day when Jerusalem will be not only the capital of the Jewish state but the worship capital of the region and the world!
+Additionally, the Lord of the Harvest gave Christine a burden for the entire region according to Isaiah 19: 25, “Egypt My People, Assyria the Work of My Hands, and Israel My Inheritance.”
+For four decades she has been preparing the Lord’s Highway in prayer for the soon-coming time when Jerusalem becomes the worship capital of the world!
 The Jerusalem Channel is bringing the Light of the Lord to the nations beginning from Jerusalem, according to the Great Commission.